 The coagulation cascade, at least the way I learned it in pharmacy school, needs to be burned.
 The next time you’re looking at an adaptation of this pathway, point out the platelet.
 If you can’t, don’t continue to read that source.
 So let’s expand our discussion to examine DVT / PE management further.

-66 year old male being discharged from the ED with diagnosis of DVT.
-Will be started on oral anticoagulation, and followed in clinic.
-Which DOAC is preferred and should there be any bridge with heparin or low-molecular weight heparin?
+66-year-old male being discharged from the ED with a diagnosis of DVT.
+Will be started on oral anticoagulation, and followed in the clinic.
+Which DOAC is preferred and should there be any bridge with heparin or low-molecular-weight heparin?

 In order to really comprehend the drug therapy for DVT and PE, or any thromboembolic disease for that matter, a sound understanding of coagulation is fundamental.
 At this point, most lectures and texts would stop and review the coagulation cascade – the extrinsic/intrinsic/common pathways.
 There exists, however, a more evolved understanding of the various elements of coagulation and their interplay that has all but rendered the conventional cascade irrelevant.
 To understand the modern drug therapies for anticoagulation, we must also understand the modern interpretation of coagulation.
 That is coagulation in the initiation, amplification, and propagation phases.[1-4]

 Initiation, Amplification, Propagation